ericbulloch/kwmd/README.md

 #### Connecting to POP3

+I use netcat to connect to a POP3 service.
+There are other clients and ways to do this but in a capture the flag event, I need something that is lightweight.
+I am not always guaranteed to have a GUI so learning a commandline tool like netcat has been very useful.

+For this example, my POP3 service is running on port 110 of my server which is located at 10.10.1.1.
+Here is how I connect to it:

+`nc target.thm 110`

+The banner for the email server will show something once you connect.
+In my case I got the following:

+`+OK KWMD Capture the Flag POP3 Electronic-Mail System`

 ### Website

 This section will most likely become its own file instead of just a section.
 For now, I am just starting with the process.